 How to Install Dusk on Steam Deck (Twilight Princess Guide)

-Install Dusk Twilight Princess PC port on Steam Deck.
-Verified setup flow, real settings paths, native gyro aim, and the only published Deck performance datapoint.
+Install Dusk Twilight Princess on Steam Deck.
+Verified setup flow, real settings paths, native gyro aim, and the one published Deck performance datapoint.

-The Steam Deck runs Dusk via the Linux x86_64 build.
+The Steam Deck runs Dusklight via the Linux x86_64 build.
 Setup is straightforward and uses the same “add as non-Steam game” pattern that works for other Linux applications on the Deck.

-This guide is verified against the Dusk source code, the official FAQ, and Steam Deck HQ’s review (the only published Deck benchmark to date).
+This guide is verified against the Dusklight source code, the official FAQ, and Steam Deck HQ’s review (the only published Deck benchmark to date).

 Time required: ~10–15 minutes Difficulty: Easy